dpi-tta-slides/sdf-overview/PITCHME.md

 # Schedule
 - "Check-in" - 9
 - "Stand-ups" - 9:15
-- "class meetings" - M/W/F afternoons
+- "class meetings" - M/W/R at 1
-- "lab" - all the remaining time (M/W/F mornings, T/Th, etc.)
+- "lab" - all the remaining time
     - (with the exception of other seminars and guest lectures).
 <!-- There will be exceptions, but that's the general plan. -->